farag2/Sophia-Script-for-Windows/README.md

 * Download and install the [HEVC Video Extensions from Device Manufacturer](https://apps.microsoft.com/detail/9N4WGH0Z6VHQ) to be able to open [HEVC](https://en.wikipedia.org/wiki/H.265) format;
 * Set an app as default one for specific extension without the "How do you want to open this" pop-up using special [function](https://github.com/DanysysTeam/PS-SFTA);
 * Export all Windows associations.
 Associations will be exported as Application_Associations.json file in script root folder;
 * Import exported JSON file after a clean installation.
-You have to install all apps according to an exported JSON file to restore all associations;
+You need to install all apps according to exported JSON file to restore all associations;
 * Install any supported Linux distribution for WSL displaying friendly distro names with pop-up form written in [WPF](#screenshots);
 * Create scheduled tasks with a native toast notification, where you will be able to run or [dismiss](#native-interactive-toasts-for-the-scheduled-tasks) tasks;
   * Create scheduled tasks `Windows Cleanup` and `Windows Cleanup Notification` for cleaning up Windows of unused files and Windows updates files;